Speech Pathology vs Occupational Therapy

 Occupational Therapist Job Description

-Occupational therapists (OTs) use everyday activities as therapy for the treatment of disability, illness, or injury.
-The goal of occupational therapy is to optimize a patient’s daily living and working experience, either through the improvement, development, or recovery of skills, as well as adaptation of a patient’s environment.
-Occupational Therapists help patients across the lifespan, from children with developmental disability to seniors undergoing cognitive change.
-Since occupational therapists are working on movements and activities involving the whole body, they are more likely to be more physically active during the work day as they demonstrate exercises and move equipment.
+Occupational therapists (OTs) use everyday activities as therapy to treat disability, illness, or injury.
+The goal of occupational therapy is to optimize a patient’s daily living and working experience, either through the improvement, development, or recovery of skills or through the adaptation of the patient’s environment.
+Occupational Therapists help patients across the lifespan, from children with developmental disabilities to seniors undergoing cognitive change.
+Since occupational therapists work on whole-body movements and activities, they are more likely to be physically active during the workday as they demonstrate exercises and move equipment.

 Speech Pathologist Job Description

-Speech-language pathologists (SLPs) treat patients with a wide range of speech, language, swallowing, fluency, voice, and cognitive disorders in order to help them better communicate.
+Speech-language pathologists (SLPs) treat patients with a wide range of speech, language, swallowing, fluency, voice, and cognitive disorders to help them communicate more effectively.
 Like OT’s, the goal of SLPs is to optimize their patient’s living experience, either through the improvement of their ability to communicate or by providing them with alternative ways of communicating so that they can be heard.
 SLPs also treat across age groups in a variety of settings.

 So, if you are interested in helping people improve their ability to communicate, speech pathology careers may be of interest to you.
 If you are more interested in helping others develop the skills needed to complete physical tasks, occupational therapy may be the best fit.